Last updated: 21/07/2022 17:25

 Available funding and how to apply

-In order to get funding as a home or EU undergraduate student you need to apply to your relevant student finance body before you start your course.
+To establish eligibility for undergraduate funding as a home student you should apply to your relevant student finance body before you start your course.
+Your funding body is determined by where you normally live in the UK before you start your course.

 You can find out more about the funding available to you and how to apply for it by visiting your student funding body's website:

-- Student Finance Wales - for Welsh students and EU students
+- Student Finance Wales - for students whose home is in Wales,

-- Student Awards Agency Scotland - for Scottish students
+- Student Awards Agency Scotland - for students whose home is in Scotland

-- Student Finance Northern Ireland - for Northern Irish students
+- Student Finance Northern Ireland - for students whose home is in Northern Ireland.

 Once you have applied

-If you have not received your notification of entitlement letter
+If you have not received your letter of entitlement

-If you have any difficulties with your student funding application please contact the Advice and Money Team for assistance.
+If you have any difficulties with your student funding application, the Student Funding and Advice team will be able to help.

 Receiving your funding